stuliveshere/PySeis/README.md

 ## Design Philosophy

 ### 1. Zero I/O Re-Invention
 `pyseis` is fundamentally an I/O library.
-Its primary goal is to eliminate the boilerplate of parsing binary seismic streams so geophysicists, processing engineers, and researchers can read data directly into **2D NumPy arrays** (for trace amplitudes) and **Pandas DataFrames** (for headers), write custom processing code, and save the results without having to reinvent I/O every time.
+Its primary goal is to eliminate the boilerplate of parsing binary seismic streams so that data can be read directly into **2D NumPy arrays** (for trace amplitudes) and **Pandas DataFrames** (for headers), modified in some way, and then written back out to a seismic file.

 ### 2. Layered YAML Schema Architecture
 To achieve both flexibility and speed, `pyseis` uses a hierarchical chain of human-editable YAML files: